The Absent-Minded Professor: Plot

 Professor Ned Brainard is an absent-minded professor of physical chemistry at Medfield College who invents a substance that gains energy when it strikes a hard surface.
 This discovery follows some blackboard scribbling in which he reverses a sign in the equation for enthalpy to energy plus pressure times volume.
 Ned names his discovery Flubber, a portmanteau of "flying rubber".
 In the excitement of his discovery, he misses his own wedding to Betsy Carlisle, not for the first time, but the third.
-Subplots include Shelby Ashton, another professor, wooing the disappointed Betsy; Biff Hawk, Medfield's best basketball player,who is ineligible to play in the game against archrival Rutland due to failing Professor Brainard's class; Biff's father, businessman Alonzo P. Hawk's schemes to gain wealth by means of Flubber; the school's financial difficulties and debt to Alonzo, and Ned's attempts to interest the government and military in uses for Flubber.
+Subplots include Shelby Ashton, another professor, wooing the disappointed Betsy; Biff Hawk, Medfield's best basketball player, who is ineligible to play in the game against archrival Rutland due to failing Professor Brainard's class; the schemes of Biff's father, businessman Alonzo P. Hawk, to gain wealth by means of Flubber; the school's financial difficulties and debt to Alonzo; and Ned's attempts to interest the government and military in uses for Flubber.
 Ned takes his revenge on Shelby by repeatedly jumping on the top of Shelby's car until it crashes into a police car, where a now-manic Shelby is given a field sobriety test.

 Looking for backers, Ned bounces his Flubber ball for an audience, but his investment pitch proves so long-winded that most of the crowd has left before they notice that the ball bounced higher on its second bounce than on its first.
 For a more successful demonstration, he makes his Model T fly by bombarding Flubber with radioactive particles.
 After Medfield trails Rutland at the half by a large margin, Ned puts Flubber on the soles of the Medfield team's shoes, giving them tremendous jumping ability which causes them to make a furious comeback, winning by a buzzer beater; he also uses the substance on his own shoe soles to augment his skills during a school dance.